A look at natural sunscreen, some of my favourite brands and why I recommend using it. This is a complete guide to natural sunscreen!

-So unless dry, wrinkled, discolored, and leathery skin is your thing (have fun with that…), I’d suggest loading up on the SPF.
+So unless dry, wrinkled, discolored, and leathery skin is your thing (anyone?!), I’d suggest loading up on the SPF.

 If you’re already using conventional sunscreen, pat yourself on the back.
 Most people skip the stuff, so you’re halfway there!
-I’m not about to harp on anyone who is using the standard stuff, but if you’re interested in taking a closer look at sunscreen, let’s continue the discussion.
+I’m not about to harp on anyone who is using conventional sunscreen, but if you’re interested in taking a closer look at what you’re putting on your body, let’s continue the discussion.

 Conventional sunscreens may be somewhat effective, but they are laden with so many chemical and toxins that it’ll make your head spin.
 I’m not gonna tell you that every chemical in our atmosphere is harmful and you must avoid them at all costs, but I’m of the attitude that if you have a smarter choice available to you, make it.
-But if you’re happy with the conventional stuff (honestly – I applaud you actually wearing sunscreen so no judgment!), here are the most harmful factors to look out for according to the EWG:
+Here are the most harmful factors to look out for according to the EWG:

 Brands I recommend

-Hopefully at this point I’ve scared enough sense into you to wear sunscreen but not too much that you’ll never go outside again.
+Hopefully at this point I’ve convinced you to wear sunscreen but not too much that you’ll never go outside again.
 I promise that if you’re open to the idea of natural sunscreen there are some effective alternatives out there for all of your sunshine needs.

 Admittedly, I have not tried every single one, but of the ones I’ve tried I’ve compiled a list of my thoughts and suggestions.

 As a precursor, natural sunscreens tend to be thicker and leave a slightly white coating on top of your skin.
 This is because the main active ingredient in them is zinc.
 This is a good thing.
 Zinc Oxide is a barrier to UVA and UVB rays, which means they cannot penetrate the skin.
 If the supposed main ingredient is zinc but you don’t get that slightly white sheen, there is a chance that only a minute amount of zinc was actually used so you’re back to square one.
-My comment on this is that as much as we’d like to have it all, sunscreen that protects and gives us a shiny, bronzed look, just isn’t always possible.
-It’s sort of like how I want to marry Channing Tatum…it just isn’t gonna happen.
-Assess your priorities (or what’s feasible) and then make your choice.
+Try out a couple different products and see what you like the best!
+I’m willing to bet you’ll find a new favorite in this round-up.

 With that being said, here are the natural sunscreens that I’ve tried and can vouch for: